 Following the short video-presentation of György Galántai discussion with the artists present: James Warren Felter (Canada), Michael Hernandez de Luna (USA), Patricia Tavenner (USA), Sándor Győrffy, Péter Balázs Kovács, András Lengyel, Gábor Tóth (Hungary)

-To commemorate the meeting and to the delight of collectors and
+To commemorate the meeting and to the delight of collectors and the artists:

 Artpool’s Guest: Demosthenes Agrafiotis